 - 1. In the left navigation menu, tap Service Setup > Multi-Projector Setup. - 2.
 Tap the Multi-Projector Control slider.
 The color of the slider changes to green to indicate it is active. - Tap the Active 3D Glasses slider if you are using active 3D glasses and want to send left and right images to multiple projectors.
 If you select this option, you cannot change the eye selection setting. - 4.
 In the Master Eye Selection list, select Right or Left for the master projector.
-This option is not available when Active 3D Glasses is selected. - 5.
-If using a Christie NAS device, tap the Multi-Projector Sync of Content slider to automatically synchronize ingested content on the master projector to all slave projectors.
-The color of the slider changes to green to indicate it is active.
+This option is not available when you select Active 3D Glasses.